FATE sounds fatalistic, doesn’t it?

 .

+Everything fell into place quickly.
 Three students volunteered to share a dress they made.
 The promotional artwork looked great.
 I was excited about the class because I love teaching live, and because I love showcasing dresses my students made.
-It’s a match made in Heaven.
+(These DRESS SUCCESS classes make my heart sing.)

 I sent out the first email to over 2,900 people on my email list.
 I expected the usual daily sign-ups, confident 100 or so would participate in the class.